minerkid08/puzzlemaker/README.md

 Currently there is a limited selection of built in items but new ones can be added by modifying the items.json file.

+Note that there is currently only an x86 linux build right now.
+Windows will be added later and arm maybe.

 # Installation
 1. Download the latest release
 2. Copy the puzzlemakerInstances directory to your sdk_content/maps directory